 “I think it was a way of kind of reclaiming myself, which sounds odd, but after the celebrity and stuff, being like: ‘No, that’s not who I am, I’m this other thing, and this is what I stand for.’
 Or wanting to push the envelope,” she told IndieWire co-founder Eugene Hernandez in conversation at the Provincetown Film Festival this week where she’s promoting her directorial debut, Kitty.

-As it turned our director John Waters whose 1972 film Pink Flamingo infamously also featured unstimulated fellatio happened to be in the audience, and Sevigny gave him a shout out.
-"Like John, who’s here," she said.
+As it turned out director John Waters whose 1972 film Pink Flamingo also featured unsimulated fellatio happened to be in the audience, and Sevigny gave him a shout out.
+“Like John, who’s here,” she said.

 “I loved the ‘The Brown Bunny’!
 The insects on the windshield…” Waters shouted back.